Aribeth07/my_python_exercise/README.md

 ⬜️Fix the text.

-⬜️Print the result without prefixes.
+✅Print the result without prefixes.

 ## List Prime Numbers from a Given Range of Numbers